GLU-Net: Global-Local Universal Network for Dense Flow and Correspondences: Experimental Validation

 \parsection{Results} Since we do not finetune our model, we only evaluate on the KITTI training sets.
 For fair comparison, we compare to models not finetuned on the KITTI training data.
 The results are shown in Table~\ref{tab:KITTI} and a qualitative example is illustrated in Figure~\ref{kitti}.

-Our network obtains highest AEPE on both KITTI-2012 and KITTI-2015.
-Nevertheless, we observe that our approach achieves a larger F1 measure on KITTI-2015 compared to approaches specifically trained and designed for optical flow.
+Our network obtains highest AEPE on both KITTI-2012 and 2015.
+Nevertheless, we observe that our method achieves a larger F1 on KITTI-2015 compared to approaches specifically trained and designed for optical flow.
 This is largely due to our self-supervised training data, which currently does not model independently moving objects or occlusions, but could be included to pursue a more purposed optical flow solution.
 Yet, our approach demonstrates competitive results for this challenging task, without training on any optical flow data.
-This clearly shows that our network can not only robustly estimate long-range correspondences, but also accurate small displacements.
+This clearly shows that our network can not only robustly estimate long-range matches, but also accurate small displacements.